cmaldikar/Stock-Market-Prediction/README.md

 ### Models Used

-Two machine learning models are employed for prediction:
+Several machine learning models are employed for prediction:

 1. **Logistic Regression:** A linear model for binary classification.
 2. **Random Forest Classifier:** An ensemble model combining multiple decision trees.
+3. **Support Vector Machine:** Utilizes hyperplanes to classify data points.
+4. **Decision Tree:** A tree-like model that predicts outcomes based on input features.
+5. **K-Nearest Neighbors:** Classifies data points based on the majority class among their k-nearest neighbors.
+6. **Naive Bayes:** A probabilistic model based on Bayes' theorem.
+7. **AdaBoost:** An ensemble model that combines weak learners to form a strong learner.
+8. **Gradient Boosting:** Builds a strong model by combining the predictions of multiple weak models.

 ### Model Evaluation

-Both models are trained on the data and evaluated using accuracy scores and classification reports.
+All models are trained on the data and evaluated using accuracy scores and classification reports.

 ### Visualizations and Summary